-CleanFuture Through its Pathway to Savings[TM] Rewards program, CleanFuture is the LCFS credit generator for many of the largest EV fleets in California.
+Through its Pathway to SavingsTM Rewards program, CleanFuture is the LCFS credit generator for many of the largest EV fleets in California.
 On behalf of these fleets, CleanFuture serves as the LCFS regulated entity for thousands of EV assets ranging from light-, medium-, and heavyduty EVs, including transport and goods movement applications.
-To increase credit generation by its customers as authorized by the updated regulation, CleanFuture is leading the effort to establish new LCFS pathways utilizing low CI power produced by small generators (1 MW and lower) located on small and medium sized dairies (Smaller Dairies).
-These projects will provide real-world methane reductions on Smaller Dairies.
-The specific GHG reductions will be reflected by the CI score for the pathways that CARB certifies.
-The resulting credit value will provide additional funds back to: - Smaller Dairies to incentivize methane capture and conversion, and, - Fleet operators that can be re-invested in more electric vehicles.
+To increase credit generation by its customers as authorized by the regulation, CleanFuture is leading the effort to establish new LCFS pathways utilizing low CI power produced by small generators (1 MW and lower) located on Smaller Dairies.
+These projects provide real-world methane reductions on Smaller Dairies.
+The specific methane reductions are reflected by the CI score for the pathways that CARB certifies.
+The resulting credit value will provide additional funds back to:

+- Smaller Dairies to incentivize methane capture and conversion, and, - Fleet operators that can be re-invested in more electric vehicles.